prestodb/rfcs/RFC-0004-isprivateip-udf.md

 ## Other Approaches Considered

-This function is more efficient to implement on integer representations of IP addresses but we lack of 128-bit integers.
+This function is more efficient to implement on integer representations of IP addresses, but we lack 128-bit integers.
 We could write a new Java UDF that uses `BigInteger` but it seems like the SQL functions are preferred at this point.

 ## Adoption Plan